percona/pmm-doc/docs/faq.md

 ## Can I rename instances?

-You can remove any monitoring instance and then add it back with a different name (see [Removing monitoring services with pmm-admin remove](manage/client-remove.md)).
+You can remove any monitoring instance and then add it back with a different name.

 When you remove a monitoring service, previously collected data remains available in Grafana.
 However, the metrics are tied to the instance name.
 So if you add the same instance back with a different name, it will be considered a new instance with a new set of metrics.
 So if you are re-adding an instance and want to keep its previous data, add it with the same name.

 ## Can I add an AWS RDS MySQL or Aurora MySQL instance from a non-default AWS partition?

 By default, the RDS discovery works with the default `aws` partition.
-But you can switch to special regions, like the [GovCloud](https://aws.amazon.com/govcloud-us/) one, with the alternative [AWS partitions](https://docs.aws.amazon.com/sdk-for-go/api/aws/endpoints/#pkg-constants) (e.g. `aws-us-gov`) adding them to the *Settings* via the PMM Server API (see [Exploring PMM API](manage/server-pmm-api.md)).
+But you can switch to special regions, like the [GovCloud](https://aws.amazon.com/govcloud-us/) one, with the alternative [AWS partitions](https://docs.aws.amazon.com/sdk-for-go/api/aws/endpoints/#pkg-constants) (e.g. `aws-us-gov`) adding them to the *Settings* via the [Swagger API](details/api/).

 ![image](_images/aws-partitions-in-api.png)